matrix-org/gsoc/IDEAS.md

 ### Internationalising Matrix
 None of the Matrix clients are currently internationalised.
 This is a real shame, especially given that the core dev team is made up of many different nationalities (English, French, Norwegian, etc).
 This would be an easy but very useful project to go through implementing consistent internationalisation support across all of our reference clients and servers, working with the wider Matrix opensource community to source translations as required.

-**Expected results**: Architectural support for i18n in all reference matrix clients and servers, and implementations of at least 4 languages (translation provide by the wider community)
+**Expected results**: Architectural support for i18n in all reference matrix clients and servers, and implementations of at least 4 languages (translation provided by the wider community).

 **Difficulty**: Easy